EPCCed/eidf-docs/docs/services/registry/projects.md

 * Nvidia NGC Registry [https://nvcr.io](https://catalog.ngc.nvidia.com/) - Project nvidia-cache
 * Quay.io [https://quay.io](http://quay.io) - Project quay-cache

-To use a cache project, the ECIR address and the project name should be pre-pending the name of the image, for example to pull the image, `nvidia/pytorch:25.05-py3` from the Nvidia (NVCR.io) registry, you would use:
+To use a cache project, the ECIR address and the cache project name should be pre-pended to the name of the image, for example to pull the image, `nvidia/pytorch:25.05-py3` from the Nvidia (NVCR.io) registry, you would use:

 ```bash
 registry.eidf.ac.uk/nvidia-cache/nvidia/pytorch:25.05-py3